reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 Testing this hypothesis is fairly straightforward:
 Use an adversarially robust classifier for (regular) neural style transfer and see what happens.

-Luckily, Engstrom, et. al. open-sourced their [code and model weights][robust_github] for a robust ResNet-50, saving me the trouble of having to train my own.
+Fortunately, Engstrom, et. al. open-sourced their [code and model weights][robust_github] for a robust ResNet-50, saving me the trouble of having to train my own.
 I compared a regularly trained (non-robust) ResNet-50 with a robustly trained ResNet-50 on their performance on Gatys, et. al.'s original [neural style transfer][neural_style_transfer_arxiv] algorithm.
-For comparison, I also repeated the style transfer with a regular VGG-19.
+For comparison, I also performed the style transfer with a regular VGG-19.

 My experiments can be fully reproduced inside this [Colab notebook][colab_link].
 To ensure a fair comparison despite different networks having different optimal hyperparameters, I performed a small grid search for each image and manually picked the best output per network.
 The results can be explored in the diagram below.